 The Rise of Cremation

-By the end of 2025, the U.S. cremation rate is expected to hit 63.4%.
+The U.S. cremation rate has climbed above 60%.
 As traditional burials decline, cemeteries are making up the revenue by increasing "inurnment fees."
 Even though an urn requires a much smaller hole, the administrative and record-keeping costs remain the same, keeping these fees higher than many expect.

 Green Burials

-Interest in green burials—where no vault is used and the body is buried in a biodegradable shroud—is growing.
-Over 61% of consumers express interest in these eco-friendly options.
+Interest in green burials—where no vault is used and the body is buried in a biodegradable shroud—is growing, with consumer surveys consistently showing strong interest in more eco-friendly end-of-life options.
 While they avoid the cost of a vault, some cemeteries charge a "site restoration fee" to manage the natural landscape and native plantings used in these sections.

 Digital and Archival Fees